CloudCannon/pagefind/docs/content/docs/metadata.md

 ## Default metadata

-By default, Pagefind will return some metadata about each page:
+Pagefind will return some default metadata about each page:

 - `title` will contain the contents of the first `h1` on the page
 - `image` will contain the `src` of the first `img` that follows the `h1`
+- `image_alt` will contain the `alt` of the first `img` that follows the `h1`

-Both of these can be overridden by tagging metadata with those keys.
+All of these can be overridden by tagging metadata with the same keys.

 ## Tagging an element as metadata